 According to Recovery Coaches International, every meeting with a recovery coach is directed by the patient and focuses on the issues with which he or she requires assistance.
 Optimum recovery coaching happens when:

-- The recovery coach is knowledgeable about the problems associated with active eating disorders and substance abuse as well as recovery.
+- The recovery coach is knowledgeable about the problems associated with active co-occurring disorders and substance abuse as well as recovery.

 - The recovery coach is up to date with the latest treatment protocols and trends in recovery.